 - in literature, it may be to track particular language patterns

-3. Preview material to get the “big picture.”
+3. Preview material to get the big picture of the text.

-4. Analyze the structure of a textbook for clues regarding main topics/subtopics/details/definitions/examples.
-The Preface may give important information about HOW to read and use the text.
+4. Analyze the structure of a textbook for clues regarding main topics, subtopics, details, definitions, and examples.
+The preface may give important information about HOW to read and use the text.

 7. Make notes at the end of a section, or go back and highlight only the key ideas.